Create: Customer Aging Detail ReportEstimated reading time: 16 minutes

 Step 1: You can select Pull Data to see which columns are available.
 Since the ReportRange() function does not have a Column Definition defined, it should show all the columns with their column names.

-After you pull the report it will look like the one below.
+After you pull the report it will look similar to the one below.

 Step 2: Now that you have pulled the data, you can copy the headers you want into the column definitions row.
 Do this by holding Ctrl and clicking CustomerID, CompanyName, ContactName, and Phone.
 Then copy them and paste the values into cell A2.
 The below animated GIF illustrates the copy process.